JChenster/quizwiz/README.md

 ## Project Description:

 QuizWiz is a multiple choice trivia game that has both a single player and a two player mode.
-In the single player mode, the player tries to answer as many questions correctly, attempting to climb the leaderboard.
-In the two player mode, each player (on a different process) plays the quiz game together.
-The game waits until each player has submitted their response to reveal the answer, what each player chose, and move on to the next question.
-The player with the most amount of points at the end of the game wins.
+In the single player mode, the player tries to answer as many questions as they wish, attempting to climb the leaderboard.
+In the two player mode, each player plays the quiz game together with the same questions.
+The game waits on each player to submit their answer before displaying the next question to the other player.
+The player with the most amount of points at the end of the game wins!

 ## User Interface: